fengyibo/webtracemonitor/README.md

 ### REST API

-Each instance of Web Trace Listener creates a REST endpoint at /api/trace.
+Each instance of Web Trace Monitor creates a public REST endpoint at /api/trace.

 Example Http request header and body: